Skip to main content

 • Use a rust-penetrating fluid if the fork is seized.

-• Use a 1/4 inch hex-head screwdriver to remove the three auger screws, including the one hidden behind the foam strip.
+• Use a 1/4" nut driver to remove the three auger screws, including the one hidden behind the foam strip.

 • Support the auger or set it on a protective mat so it doesn’t drop when the last screw comes out.